ooge0/demo_pet/README.md

 3. Check that you have ‘behave’ module: ```behave –version```
 4. Check the list of available tests in the ‘feature’ folder.
 The have `.feature` extension.

-EXAMPLE : `behave -k --tags @this_test`
-where `@this_test` is a tag name for the executed test.
+EXAMPLE : `behave -k --tags @test` where `@test` is a tag name for the executed test.
 Each feature file has different tests and related tags.

 ###PyCharm test execution